CIJ Summer Conference

 Chris Bell

-Chris Bell works for BBC News Investigations in London, working particularly on stories involving crime, the courts or open source investigation for broadcast and digital outlets.
+Chris Bell works for BBC News Investigations in London, focusing particularly on stories involving crime, the courts or open-source investigation for broadcast and digital outlets.

 Cynthia O’Murchu